Sakshi-zz/Machine_Failure_prediction_model/README.md

 **Sakshi Rana**
 - GitHub: [@Sakshi-zz](https://github.com/Sakshi-zz)
-- Email: []
-- LinkedIn: [your LinkedIn]

 ---

 ## License

 This project is licensed under the MIT License.
-See `LICENSE` for details.
+See [LICENSE](LICENSE) for details.